ghostdogpr/caliban/vuepress/docs/docs/README.md

 - a `ValidationError`: the query was parsed but does not match the schema
 - an `ExecutionError`: an error happened while executing the query

 Caliban itself is not tied to any web framework, you are free to expose this function using the protocol and library of your choice.
 The [caliban-http4s](https://github.com/ghostdogpr/caliban/tree/master/adapters/http4s) module provides an `Http4sAdapter` that exposes an interpreter over HTTP and WebSocket using http4s.
-There are also similar adapters for Akka HTTP, Play and Finch.
+There are also similar adapters for Akka HTTP, Play, Finch and zio-http.

 ::: tip Combining GraphQL APIs
 You don't have to define all your root fields into a single case class: you can use smaller case classes and combine `GraphQL` objects using the `|+|` operator.